uva-bi-sdad/dc.acs.education/README.md

-# YOUR_REPO_NAME Ex) dc.template
+# dc.acs.education

-Allows user to easily get YOUR_DATA data from the SDAD Data Commons.
+Allows user to easily get Post High School Education data from the SDAD Data Commons.
 Data can be provided directly or in a file.